 In any business setup, communication is key.
 Just because your remote workers aren't in the same building as you, that doesn't mean that you shouldn't be able to communicate with them just as you would the rest of your staff.
 Regular communications with your team will make it easy for you to give instructions and for them to give feedback.

 VoIP technology has made it easy for businesses to talk to workers, even if they are many thousands of miles away.
 The range of voice software available to businesses with remote workers is truly endless.
-Take some time to investigate the various options available and find the one that works best for your setup.
+Take some time to investigate the various options available, like this hosted PBX that shifts your phone and communications infrastructure over to a trusted VoIP provider, and find the one that works best for your setup.